Echo Show 8

 - Lacks YouTube integration

 There have been several new smart displays introduced over the last year that have been outstanding, like the Lenovo Smart Display 7, Google Nest Hub Max, and even the Amazon Echo Show 10 (3rd Gen), but the Echo Show 8 intends on remaining a standout contender for Alexa powered smart displays, especially given the sales and package deals that are constantly being offered by Amazon.
+With people continuing to work from home, a smart display such as this has serious merit.

 The right size